Have you ever used the expression “Time is Money”?

 Not even a dog or a cat.
 All I knew was from sources like this one – but I quickly made my own experiences and received help from a huge online chicken community, whenever I needed it.
 I came up with this concept while taking breaks, as an online marketer working from home.
 Sitting in front of a computer screen for 10 hours a day wasn’t for me.
 Being outside quickly relieved stress and watching the chickens in a lawn chair put my mind at ease.
 Often, out of the blue, while admiring the chickens, many great ideas for ongoing projects would pop into my head.
 Even in the winter, the coop draws me outside and I enjoy the cold air, while collecting eggs or raking wood chips.

+Having worked in the event-marketing field for years and studied numerous motivational and leadership tools, it did not take long to make an even bigger connection.
 I quickly realized that chickens are highly social animals and their interactions could be used as metaphors in a business context.
 There are a lots of unique and great motivational or kick-off events, but they lack a long lasting effect.
 Because they are “events”.
 It’s a temporary highlight to inflame your employees motivation: Employees are being reminded to take themselves back and listen to other team members.
 The “coolness” of the company is celebrated and the next day everything goes back to normal.